prevwong/craft.js/packages/docs/docs/api/useNode.md

 <API items={[
   [null, "Object", [
-    ["connectors", "Object", [
+    ["id", "NodeId", "The corresponding Node's id"],
+    ["related", "boolean", "Identifies if the component is a being used as related component"], ["inNodeContext", "boolean", "This is useful if you are designing a User component that you also wish to be used as an ordinary React component - this property helps to differentiate if the component is being used as an User Component"], ["connectors", "Object", [
       ["connect", "(dom: HTMLElement) => HTMLElement", "Specifies the DOM that represents the user component"], ["drag", "(dom: HTMLElement) => HTMLElement", "Specifies the DOM that should be draggable"]